RCTI: Conception and establishment

+RCTI obtained its UHF frequency from Telkom Indonesia on 22 February 1988 (channel 43/647.25 MHz), but not everybody could receive it, only the ones with access to a decoder.
+Under this arrangement, the channel was operating under a Limited License Signal (Siaran Saluran Terbatas, SST).

 On 23 June 1988, RCTI held a groundbreaking ceremony for its studio complex in Kebon Jeruk, West Jakarta, attended by the then Governor of Jakarta, Wiyogo Atmodarminto.
 Installation of broadcasting equipment began the following month.
-To support its operations, RCTI recruited several key management figures, including Peter Langlois, Stephen Mathis and colleagues from the United States, Alex Kumara, and Zsa Zsa Yusharyahya.
+To support its operations, RCTI recruited several key management figures, including Peter Langlois, Stephen Mathis and colleagues from the United States, Alex Kumara|id, and Zsa Zsa Yusharyahya|id.
 Langlois, a former employee of KCRA-TV in California, played a significant role in shaping RCTI's programming, which was modelled after American private television networks.

 RCTI was initially scheduled to begin broadcasting in September 1988 for 2–3 hours per day, featuring primarily entertainment (mostly imported films) and educational programmes.
 Its free-to-air trial broadcasts in Jakarta began on 13 November 1988, airing from 17:30 to 22:30 local time.
 The trial broadcasts served as a public introduction to the network.
 Technical issues were reported during the test transmissions.

 On 21 November 1988, RCTI began broadcasting through a decoder service, initially reaching around 43,000 users.
 The network's official launch, initially planned for 1 March 1989 with mandatory decoder use, was postponed indefinitely.
 Instead, RCTI conducted intermittent open broadcasts on 21 November 1988 and 2 January 1989.
 By 5 March 1989, its broadcast schedule was extended to 16 hours daily, from 08:30 to 24:30 local time.